 Course Website and Contacting the Instructor: Students are encouraged to contact the instructor through e-mail or in-person during designated office times to discuss any questions or concerns.
-Appointments are not required for office times and students will be seen on a first-come-first-serve basis.
-Assignment and test marks are provided to students directly in class and are not posted through Moodle.
+Appointments are not required and students will be seen on a first-come-first-serve basis.
+Assignment and test marks re provided to students directly in class.
 Please note that Moodle will not be used for this course.